ITStudioAT/spa/README.md

 ### Install your mailing system
-If you use Postmark for Mailing (i use it):
+If you use Postmark for mailing (i use it):
 ```bash
 composer require symfony/postmark-mailer
 composer require symfony/http-client